Introduction to prisoner offences

 For a first drug-related offence, prisoners face a penalty of being ineligible to participate in contact visits for three months.
 For a second offence, this is extended to six months, and for a third conviction, 12 months.
 For a second and third offence, prisoners are also ineligible to participate in special visit days with children for periods of one month and two months, respectively.
 Such penalties are to be served concurrently; the maximum period that contact visits can be banned is 12 months.

-The Corrections Act (s 29A) allows the prison manager – in the interests of the management, good order and Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. of the prison – to drug test a prisoner at any time.
+The Corrections Act (s 29A) allows the prison manager – in the interests of the management, good order and security of the prison – to drug test a prisoner at any time.
 The prison manager does not need to be reasonably suspicious of drug use to conduct a drug test.
 Therefore, the Corrections Act allows random and selective drug testing of prisoners.

 Smoking in prison